jquery/learn.jquery.com/page/events/event-basics.md

 ### Extending Events to New Page Elements

-It is important to note that `$.fn.on` can only create event listeners on elements that exist *at the time you set up the listeners*.
-Similar elements created after the event listeners are established will not automatically pick up event behaviors
-you've set up previously.
+It is important to note that `.on()` can only create event listeners on elements that exist *at the time you set up the listeners*.
+Similar elements created after the event listeners are established will not automatically pick up event behaviors you've set up previously.
 For example:

 ```